Cools Tools for Business Analysts

 Here is a list of cool tools I use to accomplish business analysis tasks on a regular basis.

 This is one of my favorite little gems.
 I use this to quickly capture screens that I can then use for mockups or in presentations.
-I like Greenshot because it allows editing so you can quickly add callouts and highlight areas among other editting options .
+I like Greenshot because it allows editing so you can quickly add callouts and highlight areas among other editing options .
 Also Greenshot can scroll an entire web page and copy it for you so you don’t have to scroll and copy it yourself.

 The best thing about Greenshot is the large number of options for editing or saving the screenshot.
 As you can see above, you have a lot of choices from opening in word to sending to the printer.
 It is truly awesome!

-Greenshot doesnt work on Mac so also try this google extension for great screenshots as well Screencastify
+Greenshot doesn’t work on Mac so also try this google extension for great screenshots as well Screencastify

 This is probably my second most used tool.
 It is a simple little app and all it does is tell you the RGB and hexadecimal codes of colors on the screen.
 This is so useful because it allows you to drag the dropper anywhere on the screen and it will tell you the exact color codes that match.
 This is great when you want to build mockup screens for existing applications and you want to make sure the colors match perfectly.